Embarcadero/paserver-docker/README.md

 ## License and Copyright

-This software is Copyright &copy; 2024 by [Embarcadero Technologies, Inc.][embarcacero]
+This software is Copyright &copy; 2024 by [Embarcadero Technologies, Inc.][embarcadero]

 _You may only use this software if you are an authorized licensee of an Embarcadero developer tools product.
 See the latest [software license agreement][embarcadero-license] for any updates._